 Always hated the word “mosh.”
 It’s total meathead, metallicrap, east coast, tough guy posturing.
 At least I’ve always believed it to have originated from the east coast although I couldn’t tell you who’s the genius for the genesis of the word.
 I always thought slam dancing had a better ring to it.
 Because to me it was about dancing whereas moshing seemed to lack finesse, style, even individuality.
 It was misdirected fascist aggression instead of being about having a good time.
 If you hurt someone in the process of slamdancing it was just a bonus but it wasn’t the whole point of the exercise.
 To me “mosh” has an almost blatant whiteness about it due to the inability of said moshee to find the fuckin rhythm.
 Moshers, for lack of a better word, can easily be picked out of the herd because it’s almost always the case where the hard mosher is new to the party and usually unfamiliar with the protocal of the circle.
 Devoid of style and filled with an aimless macho regard they don’t look like they’re having much fun.
 That’s the kind of desperation you leave on the street.
 Don’t bring that shit to the party turkey trot.
 Sure wanton disregard had an obvious place in the sometimes nihilistic world of hardcore but it was never the centerpiece in my opinion.
 Well it wasn’t always the centerpiece anyway.
 Still it’s a part of the lowest common denominator bullshit that’s always present in human nature and not surprisingly more popular than ever.
 OK, I'm not above it all and I’ll admit I like watching train wrecks as much as the next guy.

 Still I gotta say I always loved the violent guy in the pit.
 He’d plow into a few people, maybe even “accidentally” punch someone in the face all while bouncing around and being a general pain in the ass.
 You know in his mind he’s “moshing” up a storm.
 But just like in nature all storms eventually peter out, or a high pressure system rolls in, so to speak.
-I loved seeing a jackass like that enter the fray since I always seemed to know the right time to retaliate on a stupid piece of shit like that right when he reached the critical mass and had pissed off just enough people to get himself in danger of getting his ass kicked by the crowd at large.
-There’s been several times in my life when I’ve been the first to kick the oppressive tough guy square in the ass, or push him hard into the floor, or an elbow to the face, knowing that everyone else in the vicinity was ready to beat the motherfucker down just like I did.
+I loved seeing a jackass like that enter the fray on the "dance floor"since I always seemed to figure out the right time to retaliate on a stupid piece of shit like that.
+Right when he had reached critical mass and had pissed off enough people, I could usually judge from the crowd and notice the exact second when the macho mosher was suddenly in danger of getting his ass kicked by the crowd at large.
+There’s been several times in my life when I’ve been the first to kick the oppressive tough guy square in the ass, or push him hard onto the floor, or an elbow to the face, knowing that everyone else in the vicinity was ready to beat the motherfucker down just like I did.
+I have many memories of making the first move to attack the prick in the pit and then stand to the side to witness the rest of the crowd take the motherfucker down like a pack of wild dogs.
+Seeing their face go from cocky to shocking fear was always a hoot.
 This exact scenario, or it’s metaphor has happened several times in my adult life albeit less violently.

 How these people could think they can ram into a crowd without repercussions, when they are in the MIDDLE OF THE CROWD is just beyond me.
 What the fuck are they thinking?
-All it takes is one person to instigate and the crowd will sometimes devour the prick like a bunch of wild animals, but just as often I’ve seen the crowd take a bunch of shit and not react at all.
+Everyone has their mythology of what "punk" is.
+When you get to a show you can let yourself go.
+But if you're not trying to unify the party you're just a prick that needs to get smacked.
+But just as often I’ve seen the crowd take a bunch of shit and not react at all.
 There’s a pretty blatant metaphor there as well I guess.

-I don’t know… was I the violent guy in reverse waiting for someone who was begging to be punched knowing I could get away with it because it’s something we all wanted?
-Or, as I used to like to think to myself, I was the hero who got the ball rolling towards justice?
+I don’t know… was I the violent guy in reverse waiting for someone who was begging to be punched knowing I could get away with it because it’s something "we" all wanted?
+Or was I the hero who got the ball rolling towards justice?
 Who gives a shit?
-I loved taking it out on that guy as his eyes widen in surprise as it starts to dawn on him what’s about to happen.
+I loved taking it out on that guy perhaps as much as he liked dishing it himself.
 It’s almost like justice except I was waiting for the violent muh fuh at every show and he almost always would make an appearance at every show.
 So maybe I was being a macho jackass?
 I was certainly smarter about it, but it stands to reason that these dudes were walking into a situation blind thinking they knew what’s up.
 After a few wacks from the audience I’d imagine very few of those tough guys ever entered the pit with the same ruthless agenda.
 But hey some people are just fuckin stupid, whaddayagonnado?

 That kinda amateur shit happened a lot back then and even more in the 90’s when all sorts of people showed up to “mosh.”
 Yeah I mentioned Whitey earlier, if my turning this into a race thing rubs you the wrong way perhaps you should fuckin relax and learn to dance or else don’t go to places where people dance and just stay at home listening to your Flotsam and Jetsam records.
 Can’t believe I still yearn for the days when metal and punk were bitter rivals.
 Nothing could be more irrelevant.
 Although this blog is exploring the depths of irrelevancy in ways I never imagined possible.